koaning/drawdata/readme.md

 draw_scatter()
 ```

-After making the drawing, you can use pandas to read the clipboard.
+After making the drawing and hitting the `copy csv` button, you can use pandas to read the clipboard.

 ```python
 import pandas as pd